-We intentionally refer to $\hat{R}$ , which is externally defined, as the spectral utilization; the spectral efficiency, on the other hand, is a system design parameter determined by the choice of N.
+Note that we intentionally refer to \tilde{R} , which is externally defined, as the spectral utilization; the spectral efficiency, on the other hand, is a system design parameter determined by the choice of N.

 If the system bandwidth is not split (N = 1), each node utilizes the entire bandwidth of W Hz.
-Therefore, the required
+Therefore, the required SINR β is determined by inverting the standard rate expression: